themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-07-09-vegan-guide-me.md

 Our first priority is to make it possible for the users to find specific information in a easy and very fast way, for multiple platforms.

-Besides vegan products, VeganGuide.Me will go beyound that and will also include tips and experiences about veganism.
+Besides vegan products, <a href="http://veganguide.me" target="_blank">VeganGuide.Me</a> will go beyound that and will also include tips and experiences about veganism.

 <a id="the-user-research"></a>
 ### The user research